 Lottery winners are supposed to have the “happily ever after,” aren’t they?
 Once money problems fly out the window, you’d be left with enjoying life and planning for the future.
 That’s what most people would think, but reality tends to be much more sinister in some situations.

 We’ve spoken about the lotto winner curse.
 After getting those millions, many have blamed them for ruining their lives completely.
-There have been lottery winners becoming addicted to drugs, lottery winners losing the money for the most foolish of reasons, lottery winners getting divorced, and even committing suicide.
+There have been lottery winners becoming addicted to drugs, lottery winners losing money for the most foolish of reasons, lottery winners getting divorced, and even committing suicide.

 But some stories are even more unbelievable.

 There have been instances of lottery winners committing serious crimes, even murder, in the aftermath of becoming richer.
 Why would someone do that and ruin the prospects of a perfect life in the future?
 Let’s take a look at some of these dark stories.

 This story from the US doesn’t involve premeditated murder, but it serves as evidence of how one’s life can quickly turn around.

 In 2012, a lottery winner from Detroit was sentenced to 25 to 30 years in prison for shooting his daughter’s landlord.

 Freddie Young’s daughter had been having some landlord trouble, even though her father won 1.6 million dollars through a syndicate lottery win.
 The argument, as you’ve probably presumed already, revolved around unpaid rent.